Riona Abhainn

 I enjoy gardening, using my resources wisely, composting and learning more about permaculture and how to be in better harmony with Creation.

-We finally have a rental house with a small yard and a somewhat flexible landlord!
-So I'm excited about what is coming for us.
+We have a rental house with a small wraparound yard and a somewhat flexible landlord (won't let me kill the lawn with landscape tarps, but will let me put in raised beds), So I'm excited about what is coming for us.

-I do Celtic, fantasy, folk, nature and shanty singing at Renaissance faires, fantasy festivals, pirate campouts and artisan markets in western OR and WA.
+I do Celtic, fantasy, folk, nature and shanty singing at Renaissance faires, fantasy festivals, pirate campouts and other events in western OR and WA.
 Plus I do some mental health peer support specialist work which I'm state-certified for.
+I also have a pop-up garden and vintage+ stand which I set up outside the house to sell from when weather and circumstances permit.
 My husband works at the grocery store, loves his videogames and is good at cooking.
-He enjoys learning new skills and is what we call a "social introvert", whereas I'm pretty extraverted.
+He enjoys learning new skills and is what we call a "social introvert", whereas I'm more extraverted.

 I set out to become good at gardening and permiculture pursuits, and I've made some progress and want to keep learning.